Zillorz/Zillorz/README.md

 - 👋 Hi, I’m @Zillorz
 - 👀 I’m interested in rust, gamedev, web
 - 🌱 I’m currently learning sveltekit
-- 💞️ I’m looking to collaborate on nothing yet (unless you you got something really cool)
+- 💞️ I’m looking to collaborate on nothing yet (unless you have something really cool)
 - 📫 How to reach me, discord: zillorz
 - ✨ I'm currently working on https://gradevuer.pages.dev/
 <!---